gikmarkofsky/kNOC_SMTP/README.md

-# elementarySMTP
+# kNOC_SMTP
-Elementary SMTP server wrote on c++
+know Not OverCompicated SMTP?
+No?
+So, now you will.
+SMTP server wrote on c++